Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson6/README.md

 Practice your new skill! 🤩

-Take the JSON file [Festivals](assets/festivals.json) and create a project where you decode the contents to display The name of the Festival, the date and the number of artists in the lineup in a TableViewCell.
+Take your JSON file from the beginning of the class where you outlined festivals and create a project where you decode the contents to display The name of the festival, the date and the number of artists in the lineup in a TableViewCell.

+Start practicing your estimates 😮 and try timing yourself.

 <!-- > -->